Tailor Brands logo

 A registered agent is the primary point of contact for a limited liability company’s official paperwork.
 The agent is responsible for receiving tax forms, legal documents, lawsuit notification and government correspondence.

 In Maryland, registered agents are officially called “resident agents.”
-Either a person or a business entity can serve as the resident agent of an LLC A person must be a resident and is usually an owner of the LLC.
+Either a person or a business entity can serve as the resident agent of a Maryland LLC.
+A person must be a resident and is usually an owner of the LLC.
 A business entity must be located in the state and is most often a third-party registered agent service.

 Hiring a registered agent/resident agent service allows L.Cs to outsource official document administration to a professional, thus saving time and possible headaches.
 For business owners who aren’t familiar with how various documents must be handled, the nominal fee for a registered agent is often worth paying.